- How do I apply for financial aid?

 - When and how do I receive my financial aid?

 - What happens if I receive an outside scholarship?

 - Do I need to reapply for financial aid every year?

 All applicants for financial aid must file the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is the official application for financial aid at Sierra Nevada College.
 The application is available online at www.fafsa.ed.gov.
-To answer Question 87 on the FAFSA, use the SNC Federal School code, 009192.

 My parents do not provide financial support for me.
 Do I need to provide their financial information?

 Applicants under the age of 24 may establish independent status if they are wards of the court, orphans, or are estranged from their family.
 In case of an adverse home situation there must be a signed statement of verification by a school official, religious leader or social worker.

 What is the cost of attending Sierra Nevada College?

 How are my parents’ and my contribution determined?